 After the interviews, the Admission Score for each applicant is calculated.

 The Academic Score represents 65% of the Admission Score

 The Interview Score represents 35% of the Admission Score

 The Admission Score for each interviewed applicant is calculated based on the above formula and then students are ranked from highest to lowest.

-The top 40 are offered admission with a minimum of 75% of the seats going to applicants that are bona fide residents of the province of Newfoundland and Labrador.
+The top 40 are offered admission with a minimum of 75% of the seats being offered to applicants that are bona fide residents of the province of Newfoundland and Labrador.

-Usually, offers of admission are made in early to mid June.
+Usually, offers of admission are made by mid-June.

 Below is a chart that offers some guidance on what happens next - depending on whether you've been offered admission or not.